-If you are third-country national (a citizen of a country that is not a member of the European Union) and you live within the European Union, you may be granted a long-term resident’s EU residence permit.
+If you are a third-country national and have lived within the European Union, you may be granted a long-term resident’s EU residence permit.
 Third-country nationals are citizens of countries other than the EU Member States, Iceland, Liechtenstein, Norway or Switzerland.

 You may get an EU permanent residence permit if you meet these conditions:

 - You have lived in Finland for an uninterrupted period of 5 years with either a continuous residence permit (an A permit) or a continuous and permanent residence permit (A and P permits) before you submit your application for an EU residence permit.

-- The grounds on which you were granted a continuous residence permit still exist.
+- The requirements for issuing a continuous residence permit are still met.

 Calculation of the required five-year period

-Your continuous residence is not interrupted if you spend less than six consecutive months outside Finland and if the total time you have been away from Finland does not exceed 10 months.
+Your continuous residence is not interrupted if you spend less than 6 consecutive months outside Finland and if the total time you have been away from Finland does not exceed 10 months during the five years.
 You may be granted an exemption from these time limits for special reasons, such as studies, work outside Finland, or a serious illness of a close relative.

-If you have not yet spent five years in Finland without interruption, you may apply for a new fixed-term residence permit (extended permit).
+If you have not yet lived in Finland for 5 years, you may apply for a new fixed-term residence permit (extended permit).
 When you have resided in Finland for four years with a continuous residence permit (an A permit), you can apply for a permanent residence permit.

-In order to get an EU residence permit, you need to be able to get a continuous residence permit
+In order to get an EU residence permit, you need to have grounds for a continuous residence permit

-You may also apply for an EU residence permit on new grounds.
-Remember that you need to meet the requirements for the residence permit for which you apply.
-You may for example get an EU residence permit on the grounds of family or work.
+It is also possible to apply for an EU residence permit on new grounds.
+In that case, please make sure that you meet the requirements for the residence permit for which you apply.
+You may get an EU residence permit on the grounds of family or work, for example.

 You may be refused an EU residence permit if you have committed crimes.